jayakrishna9655/warehouse-management-system/README.md

 ### Frontend Setup

 * Navigate to the frontend directory.
-* Run `npm install`.
+* Run `npm install` to install dependencies.
-* Run `ng serve`.
+* Run `ng serve` to start the Angular application.
-* Access the app at `http://localhost:4200`.
+* Access the application at `http://localhost:4200`.
-* `handleRuntimeError(RuntimeException ex)`:

-  * This method receives the actual exception object.
-* `ResponseEntity.badRequest()`:

-  * Sends an HTTP **400 Bad Request** status to the frontend.
-* `ex.getMessage()`:

-  * Returns a clear and readable error message, which is shown in the Angular UI.

-### Example Scenarios

-* Wrong username or password → returns a login error message.

-* Session invalid or expired → frontend interceptor shows an alert and blocks actions.

-* Admin-only delete attempted by a normal user → returns an authorization error.

-* This mechanism ensures **secure, user-friendly, and controlled error handling** across the entire application.
+---

+**Note:** All runtime errors across the application are handled centrally using the Global Exception Handler described in Section 9.
+This ensures consistent, secure, and user-friendly error communication between the backend and frontend.